lungerbo/dse511_project/README.md

-# dse511_project
+# **DSE511_Project: Predicting NFL Win Totals**

-## Problem Statement
+## **Problem Statement**
-This project explores whether the number of wins an NFL team achieves in a season can be predicted before the season starts.
-The analysis uses historical team statistics and preseason win total betting lines to build a predictive model, with potential applications in sports betting.
+This project investigates whether the number of wins an NFL team achieves in a season can be predicted before the season starts.
+Using historical team statistics and preseason win total betting lines, we aim to build a predictive model with potential applications in sports analytics and betting.

-## Data
+## **Data**
 The dataset includes:
-- Historical team statistics from 2021-2023 NFL seasons
+- Historical NFL team statistics and preseason betting lines from the 2021, 2022, and 2023 seasons.

-## Approach
+## **Approach**
+1. **Web Scraping in R**:
-1. Use **R** to scrape NFL statistics and betting data from web sources.
+   Extract NFL team statistics and preseason betting data from CBS Sports for multiple seasons.
-2. Process and analyze the data using **Python**.
-3. Build predictive models in R and visualize the results.
+2. **Data Processing and Analysis in Python**:
+   Use Python for detailed analysis and generating visual insights to support the predictive models.
+3. **Predictive Modeling in R**:
+   Build models to predict NFL team win totals using statistical and machine learning techniques.
+4. **Documentation and Visualization**:
-4. Document findings and predictions.
+   Integrate findings into clear reports and use Python visualizations to illustrate trends and predictions.

-## Tools
+## **Tools**
-- **R**: For web scraping, data preparation and modeling
+- **R**: Web scraping, data preparation, and model development using `tidyverse` and `tidymodels`.
-- **Python**: For analysis and visualization
+- **Python**: Data visualization for detailed graphical representations of results and trends.